briankabiro/100-days-of-code/log.md

 **Today's Progress**:Added computer functionality, learnt to write functions without excessive wording

-**Thoughts**:I shoudl work to produce more featres, so far the policy from day 8 is working well
+**Thoughts**:I should work to produce more featres, so far the policy from day 8 is working well

 **Link to work**:https://github.com/briankabiro/Tic-Tac-Toe/commit/93c88d6e77580686d2316275309f46b7fb033826